finos/FDC3/docs/api/spec.md

 - Provide an ID for each [`PrivateChannel`](ref/PrivateChannel) created via [`createPrivateChannel`](ref/DesktopAgent#createprivatechannel) and prevent them from being retrieved via [`getOrCreateChannel`](ref/DesktopAgent#getorcreatechannel) by ID.
 - Only require app directories that they connect to to have implemented only the minimum requirements specified in the [App Directory API Part](../app-directory/spec) of this Standard.
 - Provide details of whether they implement optional features of the Desktop Agent API in the `optionalFeatures` property of the [`ImplementationMetadata`](ref/Metadata#implementationmetadata) object returned by the [`fdc3.getInfo()`](ref/DesktopAgent#getinfo) function.
-- Allow, by default, at least a 30 second timeout for an application, launched via [`fdc3.open`](../api/ref/DesktopAgent#open), [`fdc3.raiseIntent`](../api/ref/DesktopAgent#raiseintent) or [`fdc3.raiseIntentForContext`](../api/ref/DesktopAgent#raiseintentforcontext) to add any any context listener (via [`fdc3.addContextListener`](../api/ref/DesktopAgent#addcontextlistener)) or intent listener (via [`fdc3.addIntentListener`](../api/ref/DesktopAgent#addintentlistener)) necessary to deliver context or intent and context to it on launch.
-This timeout only applies to listeners need to receive context on launch; further intent and context listeners not required on launch may be added later.
+- Allow, by default, at least a 15 second timeout for an application, launched via [`fdc3.open`](../api/ref/DesktopAgent#open), [`fdc3.raiseIntent`](../api/ref/DesktopAgent#raiseintent) or [`fdc3.raiseIntentForContext`](../api/ref/DesktopAgent#raiseintentforcontext) to add any  context listener (via [`fdc3.addContextListener`](../api/ref/DesktopAgent#addcontextlistener)) or intent listener (via [`fdc3.addIntentListener`](../api/ref/DesktopAgent#addintentlistener)) necessary to deliver context or intent and context to it on launch.
+This timeout only applies to listeners needed to receive context on launch; further intent and context listeners not required on launch MAY be added later.

 An FDC3 Standard compliant Desktop Agent implementation **SHOULD**: